-- Sit in a place where you can hear and see clearly (i.e., sit close to the lecturer).
+- Sit where you can hear and see clearly.

-- Get your whole body into it.
-Keep your feet on the ground and lean forward.
+- Keep your feet on the ground and lean forward.
 It's amazing how posture affects attentiveness.

-- Search for a lecturer's patterns.
-How does the professor express what he or she considers to be important?
+- Search for patterns.
+How does the professor express important information?

-- Key in on important words and phrases (e.g., "therefore" and "in conclusion").
-Anything that is repeated is likely to be significant.
+- Listen for key words and phrases.
+Anything that is repeated, or written down, is likely to be significant.

-- Use indentation and/or numbers to organize your notes as you take them.
+- Use indentation, bullet points or numbers to organize your notes as you take them.

-- Highlight important terms and key ideas while writing them (e.g., CAPITALIZE, underline, make arrows --->, make boxes [ ]).
+- Highlight important terms and key ideas while writing them (CAPITALIZE, underline, make arrows --->, etc.).

 - Write down examples.
 They help clarify concepts and often appear on tests.

-- If you miss something or come in late, leave a space with a question mark to be filled in later.
-Don't forget to ask another student or a teaching assistant for the information you missed.
+- If you miss something or come in late, leave space to fill in later.
+Ask another student for the information you missed.

-- Use paper with a left-margin three inches wide or draw margin-line yourself.
+- Use paper with a 3" left-margin or draw margin-line yourself.

-- Write only on the front of the page and to the right of the margin when taking notes in class.
+- Take class notes only on the front of the page and to the right of the margin.

-- That day go back through your notes and correct errors, amplify or highlight them.
-Now use the margin to write questions about the lecture material.
-Some of these might be "Jeopardy Style" questions for which the answers are contained in your notes (e.g., What are the four major categories of biologically important molecules?)
-By covering up the notes you can use the questions to quiz yourself on the lecture material.
-Other questions should be thought-questions which help you interrelate ideas.
-The answers to these questions will not be contained as simple statements in your notes, but you can find the answers by synthesizing the information contained in your notes, reading the textbook or asking the questions in discussion section or the weekly review sessions.
+- Other questions can help you interrelate ideas.
+The answers will not be contained as simple statements in your notes, but you can find the answers by synthesizing the information contained in your notes, reading the textbook or asking questions in weekly review sessions.
 The margins can also be used for listing new terms, or for anything else you find helpful.